hbumjj/hbumjj/README.md

 <h2 align="center">🚀 About Me</h2>

 <p align="center">
   I'm a dedicated researcher and developer with a passion for AI and Machine Learning.
-My work focuses on innovative solutions in sleep analysis, deception detection, and interpretable AI.
+I aim to extract valuable insights from data across diverse industry domains.
+  My research spans across various fields, focusing on finding meaningful information through data analysis and making decisions based on these insights.
 </p>

 <h2 align="center">🛠️ Tech Stack</h2>